Wokingham Town Hall: History

-The building continued to serve as the headquarters of Wokingham Municipal Borough Council for much of the 20th century until the council moved to new council offices in Wellington Road in 1965.
+The building continued to serve as the headquarters of Wokingham Municipal Borough Council for much of the 20th century until the council moved to new council offices on Wellington Road in 1965.

-Following the local government reorganisation implemented under the Local Government Act 1972, the council offices in Wellington Road became the new home of the enlarged Wokingham District Council in 1974 and the town hall became the home of the new parish council, which was designated Wokingham Town Council.
+Following the local government reorganisation implemented under the Local Government Act 1972, the council offices on Wellington Road became the new home of the enlarged Wokingham District Council in 1974 and the town hall became the home of the new parish council, which was designated Wokingham Town Council.
 The building also contained the local fire station until it moved to Denton Road in July 1990.

 Important works of art in the town hall include portraits by Godfrey Kneller of King George I and of John Churchill, 1st Duke of Marlborough, a portrait by Michael Dahl of Sarah Churchill, Duchess of Marlborough and a portrait by Anthony van Dyck depicting a lady and a child.

 In popular culture

 The area outside the town hall was a venue in the 1970 film, See No Evil starring Mia Farrow.